yiranwww/GP-classification-for-maneuver-detect/README.md

 The database is simulated by Orekit (https://www.orekit.org/) in Java.
 The code is accomplished by Dr. Hao Peng.
 Here we provide some database with different maneuvers in "DataCollectionFile-maneuver_database".

-Please keep the "CollectData.m", "BuildGP.m" and "Predict.m" files in the **same folder** as "DataCollectionFile" to keep the data path workable.
+Please keep the "CollectData.m", "BuildGP.m" and "Predict.m" files in the **same folder** as "DataCollectionFile" to make the code run smoothly.
 You can also set your own data path and gpml path.

+## Running the code
 First run "CollectData" to pre-process the data.
 There are three test data in this code:
 *Test-1* is from the same orbits as training data, with known maneuvers;
 *Test-2* is from different orbits but the same database as training data, with known maneuvers;